 The Citrus Research Board (CRB) and the University of California Cooperative Extension (UCCE) are hosting three free educational seminars for citrus growers throughout the state.
 The series will be held June 26 to 28 from 7:30 a.m. – 12:30 p.m. in Palm Desert, Santa Paula and Exeter, and will provide updates on tactics for managing Asian citrus psyllid and Huanglongbing, research projects and other issues affecting the citrus industry.

-For more information or to RSVP online visit: citrusresearch.org.
-For questions, please contact the CRB at 559-738-0246 or email@example.com.
+For questions, please contact the CRB at 559-738-0246 or firstname.lastname@example.org.
 See below for a list of locations, featured speakers and topics.

 All three seminars will include sessions on: